Teeth Misalignment in Small Pets

-Why is gnawing so crucial for rodents?
+Why is gnawing so crucial for small pets?

-Many rodent owners are surprised that feeding your companion hard pet food is enough to keep teeth at a consistent length.
+Many small pet owners are surprised that feeding your companion hard pet food is enough to keep teeth at a consistent length.
 That said, it is not the friction of the teeth on the food itself, rather the friction of the teeth on each other which is crucial.
 You should offer your rodent hay, vegetables, fresh twigs and green fodder.
 In contrast to grain, small pets should consume lots and lots of hay in order to meet their energy requirements.
 In this way, the teeth get used more and the risk of teeth misalignment is minimalised.

 Treatment for teeth misalignment